Derby drink-drive duo Lawrence & Bennett spared jail as they get two-year driving ban | Goal.com

 Derby captain Richard Keogh will miss the remainder of the season after suffering a serious knee injury as a result of the incident.

-The Rams are currently conducting an internal investigation into the goings on that evening but were swift to release a statement condemning the actions of “a small group of players”.
+The Rams conducted their own internal investigation into the goings on that evening and, prior to the players' court date, announced that both of their first-team stars would be fined six weeks' wages.

-It read: “The players were out as part of a scheduled team-building dinner with staff and while the majority of them acted responsibly and left at around 8pm and were not involved, a small group, including the team captain Richard Keogh, continued drinking into the night.
-They should have known when to stop and also ignored the opportunity to be driven home using cars laid on by the club, and chose to stay out.
+A statement read: "Derby County Football Club has completed the disciplinary hearing regarding Tom Lawrence and Mason Bennett in respect of their involvement in the events of last Tuesday evening, which resulted in both of them being arrested and scheduled to appear in court on 15th October.

-“As a result of an alcohol-related incident, Richard Keogh has sustained a serious knee injury that will prevent him from playing until the end of the season.
+"Irrespective of the outcome of that process, the club will not tolerate any of its players or staff behaving in a manner which puts themselves, their colleagues, and members of the general public at risk of injury or worse, or which brings the club into disrepute.

 Since the incident, Derby, who face a trip to Charlton at the weekend, have played three Championship matches, winning two and drawing the other.